 When Does a Woman's Risk of Osteoporosis Rise?

 A woman's risk of osteoporosis rises sharply after menopause.
 This is especially true for white women and Asian women.
 It's also especially true for women who have small, thin frames.
-Some studies show that as many as 2% of college-age women may already have osteoporosis.
-Another 15% have significantly lost bone density.
-No one is immune.

 Why Are Younger Women at Risk of Osteoporosis?

 Teens and college-age women who are thin and who exercise excessively are at a high risk of not having menstrual periods.
 This is a condition called amenorrhea.
 Loss of menstrual periods is linked to decreased estrogen levels.
-Decreased levels of estrogen may be the cause of osteoporosis.
+Decreased levels of estrogen may cause osteoporosis.
 A diet low in calcium and other bone-boosting nutrients can also contribute to low bone density.

 Teenage girls who restrict their eating and who lack menstrual periods are at risk of osteoporosis and fractures.
-Female athletes who try to reach a low body weight for running or dancing are more likely to not have periods.
+Young female athletes who try to reach a low body weight for running or dancing are more likely to not have periods.
 So are those who compete in scoring sports such as gymnastics and figure skating.

 A young female athlete who appears to be in top physical condition often has the highest risk of low bone density -- osteoporosis -- and fracture, especially if she has an eating disorder and lacks periods.
 In fact, a fracture may be the sign that first alerts the doctor there is a problem.
-Up to 30% of ballet dancers suffer from repeated stress fractures, which is a sign of eating disorders and low body weight.
+Up to 30% of ballet dancers suffer from repeated stress fractures, which can be a sign of eating disorders and low body weight.